LSeu-Open/AIEnhancedWork/Scoring/Models_Scoring_System.md

 > [!IMPORTANT]
 > ***Scoring Framework Alpha Version***
 >
-> This evaluation system provides an objective way to assess AI models through standardized metrics.
+> This evaluation system provides an objective way to assess LLM models through standardized metrics.
 We welcome **community feedback and contributions through GitHub issues** to improve its accuracy and reliability.
 >
 > To use the [framework](https://github.com/LSeu-Open/AIEnhancedWork/tree/main/Scoring) :
 >